 - 2012: Lincoln

-The stories are sometimes based on true events.
-Michelle Pfeiffer’s character, for example, was not made up.
-But why a story about a white teacher who gets through to poor ghetto students and not the even greater number of black teachers who do the very same thing?
+Some White Saviour stories are, in fact, true.
+For example, “Freedom Writers” was not made up.
+But why a story about a white teacher who gets through to poor ghetto students and not the far greater number of black and Latino teachers who do the very same thing?
 Because those stories do not help whites to feel good about themselves.

-There are, however, a few Mighty Whitey stories that are turned on their head: in “To Sir, with Love” (1967) Sidney Poitier, who is black, plays the Mighty Whitey character and white English students play the natives.
-Or in “Apocalypse Now” (1979) the Mighty Whitey character goes mad.
+Sometimes White Saviour stories are turned on their head: In “To Sir, with Love” (1967) Sidney Poitier, who is black, plays the White Saviour character while white English students play the natives.
+In “Apocalypse Now” (1979) the White Saviour goes mad.

-Are Mighty Whiteys just Magical Caucasians – like Magical Negroes?
-While both help whites feel at peace with the way race is in America, Magical Negroes are mostly just plot devices while Mighty Whiteys are the main character of a story.
-Also Mighty Whitey’s powers do not seem like a mystery to the white audience – even if they go against all common sense, like in Tarzan.
+Are White Saviours just Magical Caucasians – like Magical Negroes?
+While both help whites feel at peace with the way race is in America, Magical Negroes are mostly just plot devices while White Saviours are the main character of a story.
+Also, the White Saviour’s powers do not seem like a mystery to the white audience – even if they go against all common sense, like in Tarzan.

-Some might argue that Mighty Whitey stories are a simple business decision: whites will only see a film where the main character is white.
+Some might argue that White Saviour stories are a simple business decision: whites will only see a film where the main character is white.
 Except that it is not true.
-Even the 1960s with Sidney Poitier Hollywood knew that was a lie.
+Even the 1960s Sidney Poitier proved that was not true.